 You own the entire LLM stack.
 You're the person who decides which model to use, how to structure the retrieval pipeline, and when to switch from OpenAI to an open-source alternative.
 You ship constantly because speed matters more than perfection.

 Monday: improve the RAG pipeline for the customer-facing documentation search.
 Tuesday and Wednesday: work with the product team to design evaluation criteria for a new AI feature.
-Thursday: run an A/B test comparing Claude vs GPT-4o for a summarization endpoint.
+Thursday: run an A/B test comparing Claude Sonnet 4.6 vs GPT-5.4 for a summarization endpoint.
 Friday: review inference costs and propose caching strategies to bring per-query cost under $0.002.

 You own a specific AI-powered feature within a larger product.
 You work closely with product managers, designers, and backend engineers.
 Your primary concern is user experience, quality, and cost.

-Your work is more specialized.
+Your work's more specialized.
 Maybe you're building the tool-use infrastructure that lets models call external APIs.
 Maybe you're designing the evaluation framework for a new model release.
 Maybe you're optimizing inference serving to handle 10x traffic growth.

 You go deep on one area rather than wide across many.
 The problems are harder but narrower.
 The team around you is more specialized, so you can focus.